Wintburr/lastfm-thing/README.md

 <br> Actually turn this into something that can be used to integrate my Last.fm Now Listening To thing in a Discord Rich Presence thing and whatnot other very fancy stuff

 ## LICENSE
-This is currently using the WTFPL
+This is currently using the WTFPL, just do whatever the fuck you want with this, crediting is appreciated, but not needed. :)